-“Other Racisms” is the theme of the fourth iteration of Asia Art Archive in America’s annual Leadership Camp.
-This four-part closed seminar explores race and ethnicity from and within an Asian context.
-It addresses racism not only against Asians, but also among and by Asians.
+“Other Racisms” was the theme of the fourth iteration of Asia Art Archive in America’s annual Leadership Camp.
+This four-part closed seminar explored race and ethnicity from and within an Asian context.
+It addressed racism not only against Asians, but also among and by Asians.

-Organized and moderated by Christopher K. Ho and AAA-A’s Furen Dai, Leadership Camp’s intimate format interweaves seminar-type discussions of selected texts with the lived experiences and diverse knowledge of participants.
-The goal is to use these as guideposts to collectively and actively workshop discourses of race pertaining to, embedded in, and/or emanating from the variegated cultures and terrain of Asia.
+Organized and moderated by Christopher K. Ho and AAA-A’s Furen Dai, Leadership Camp’s intimate format interwove seminar-type discussions of selected texts with the lived experiences and diverse knowledge of participants.
+The goal was to use these as guideposts to collectively and actively workshop discourses of race pertaining to, embedded in, and/or emanating from the variegated cultures and terrain of Asia.

 - What if the “other” in “Other Racisms” is replaced with “our”?
 What are our racisms?

 - How might we illuminate ingrained and invisible hierarchies between South, East, and Southeast Asians, and develop a language to address, and possibly redress, these?

 - How do—and how should—debates about race manifest in visual culture formally, figuratively, symbolically, and materially?
 Are there positive, negative, and neutral examples?

 - Where do notions of class and systems of caste intersect with issues of race, and can awareness of these amend curatorial practices, art pedagogies, and organizational structures?

 - Decades ago, Deng Xiaoping touted “socialism with Chinese characteristics.”
 What are examples of “racism with Han characteristics”?
 What aspects are imported from the West, and what are endemic?
 Is it possible—or useful—to distinguish them?